Suggest a Vote Center or Ballot Drop Off Location

 Read More

-If you are a voter in the County of Sacramento, you may find the Vote Center or Ballot Drop Box location most convenient to you by using the Vote Center Lookup Tool or the Vote Center and Ballot Drop Box Location webpage during each election cycle.
+If you are a voter in the County of Sacramento, you may find the Vote Center or Official Ballot Drop Box location most convenient to you by using My Voter Portal or the Vote Center and Official Ballot Drop Box Location webpage during each election cycle.